-There is food that is distinctive of each region of the state, for example, in San Cristóbal de las Casas, you find rich cold meats like serrano ham and butifarra, the rich cheeses of ball in Ocosingo, and what to say of the corn tamales or tamales of Tuxtla Gutiérrez, as well as its rich pork with mole.
+There is food that is distinctive of each region of the state, for example, in San Cristóbal de las Casas, you find rich cold meats like serrano ham and butifarra, the rich cheeses in Ocosingo, and what to say of the corn tamales or tamales of Tuxtla Gutiérrez, as well as its rich pork with mole.

-Being a state that is proud to preserve its indigenous roots, the basis of its diet is no exception, so many of its dishes have as main ingredients beans, corn, chickpeas and other legumes and herbs of the region.
+Being a state that is proud to preserve its indigenous roots, the basis of its diet is no exception, so many of its dishes have as main ingredients beans, corn, chickpeas, and other legumes and herbs of the region.
 Proof of this are the tamales de chipilín, which are present in the festivities of Chiapas, especially on the Day of Candlemas, a celebration that takes place throughout the country on February 2.

 In Chiapas, handmade sweets are as varied as food.
 In San Cristóbal sweet and sweet quince are made; in Chiapa de Corzo the famous sights; in Tuxtla Gutiérrez the puxinú, a sweet made with sorghum covered with honey.
 If you are visiting any of the cities or towns of Chiapas you will find so much variety when it comes to eating, that the decision will be somewhat difficult.
 Your options will go from a botanero or a canteen in which to buy a drink you will receive different typical appetizers, to trattorias with Italian specialties or restaurants of gourmet Mexican cuisine.